EoinFitzsimons/MusicManager2/README.md

 ## Extras

 For more information, please visit the EoinFitzsimons/MusicManager2 repository on GitHub.
+Activates through a menu item and a keyboard shortcut.